pdimens/harpy/Modules/impute.md

 are generic contig names from an imaginary `genome.fasta` for demonstration purposes.
 The directory `model1/` is a generic name to reflect the corresponding parameter row in the stitch parameter file, which would have explicit names in real use (e.g. `modelpseudoHaploid_useBXTrue_k10_s1_nGen50/`).
+Harpy will also write a record of the relevant runtime parameters in `logs/impute.params`.
 ```
 Impute/
 ├── input